LibraryMasters/sht4x/README.md

     - delay function ( Mandatory )
     - print function (optional )
   ```
-  - refer to video: "coming soon..."
+  - refer to the video: "Coming soon..."
   - Use example project